geekoftheweek/geekoftheweek.github.io/geekups.md

 experience I'm hoping for, and scale it up so that the general public can attend.
-If you are willing and able to donate hardware (especially Arduino, Raspberry Pi, usb drives, etc) or software licenses, that will help a lot to get us rolling.  rolling.
+If you are willing and able to donate hardware (especially Arduino, Raspberry Pi, usb drives, etc) or software licenses, that will help a lot to get us rolling.
 Alternately, if you'd like to make a [monetary donation][cash-me] for the purchase of hardware or software, it will make a big difference and be greatly appreciated.